-FOCUS NETWORK - MA HMO FOR INDIVIDUAL MEMBERS - MASSACHUSETTS Exclusion Description All Other Exclusions (Continued) by law and prescribed for Members who meet HPHC policies for enteral tube feedings.
-9. Guest services.
-10. Medical equipment, devices or supplies except as listed in this Benefit Handbook.
-11. Medical services that are provided to Members who are confined or committed to jail, house of correction, prison, or custodial facility of the Department of Youth Services.
-12. Reimbursement for travel expenses.
-13. Services for non-Members.
-14. Services for which no charge would be made in the absence of insurance.
-15. Services for which no coverage is provided in this Benefit Handbook.
-Schedule of Benefits or Prescription Drug Brochure.
-16. Services provided under an individualized education program (IEP), including any services provided under an IEP that are delivered by school personnel or any services provided under an IEP purchased from a contractor or vendor.
-17. Services that are not Medically Necessary.
-18. Services your PCP or a Plan Provider has not provided, arranged or approved except as described in the sections I.D.1.
-Your PCP Manages Your Health Care and I.D.3.
-Using Focus Network Plan Providers.
-19. Services provided by a Non-Plan Provider received without Prior Approval by HPHC.
-20. Taxes or governmental assessments on services or supplies.
-21. Transportation, except for emergency ambulance transport, and non-emergency medical transport needed for transfer between hospitals or other covered health care facilities or from a covered facility to your home when Medically Necessary.
-22. Voice modification surgery, except when Medically Necessary for gender affirming services.
-23. The following products and services: Air conditioners, air purifiers and filters, dehumidifiers and humidifiers.
-Chairs, bath chairs, feeding chairs, toddler chairs, chair lifts, recliners.
-Electric scooters.
-Exercise equipment.
-Home modifications including but not limited to elevators, handrails and ramps.
-Hot tubs, jacuzzis, saunas or whirlpools.
-Mattresses.
-Medical alert systems.
+- 8. Externally powered exoskeleton assistive devices and orthoses. - 9.
+Food or nutritional supplements, including, but not limited to, FDA-approved medical foods obtained by prescription, except as required by law and prescribed for Members who meet HPHC policies for enteral tube feedings. - 10.
+Guest services. - 11.
+Medical equipment, devices or supplies except as listed in this Benefit Handbook. - 12.
+Medical services that are provided to Members who are confined or committed to jail, house of correction, prison, or custodial facility of the Department of Youth Services. - 13.
+Reimbursement for travel expenses. - 14.
+Services for non-Members. - 15.
+Services for which no charge would be made in the absence of insurance. - 16.
+Services for which no coverage is provided in this Benefit Handbook, Schedule of Benefits or Prescription Drug Brochure. - 17.
+Services provided under an individualized education program (IEP), including any services provided under an IEP that are delivered by school personnel or any services provided under an IEP purchased from a contractor or vendor. - 18.
+Services that are not Medically Necessary. - 19.
+Services your PCP or a Plan Provider has not provided, arranged or approved except as described in the Handbook sections "Your PCP Manages Your Health Care" and "Using Plan Providers". - 20.
+Taxes or governmental assessments on services or supplies. - 21.
+Transportation, except for emergency ambulance transport, and non-emergency medical transport needed for transfer between hospitals or other covered health care facilities or from a covered facility to your home when Medically Necessary. - 22.
+Voice modification surgery, except when Medically Necessary for gender affirming services. - 23.
+The following products and services: - Air conditioners, air purifiers and filters, dehumidifiers and humidifiers. - Car seats - Chairs, bath chairs, feeding chairs, toddler chairs, chair lifts, recliners. - Electric scooters. - Exercise equipment. - Home modifications including but not limited to elevators, handrails and ramps. - Hot tubs, jacuzzis, saunas or whirlpools. - Mattresses. - Medical alert systems. - Motorized beds.